Steve Harwell, founding member of Smash Mouth, dies aged 56

 In a statement shared with Rolling Stone, Hayes said that Harwell – who founded the “All Star” band in 1994 – died at his home in Boise, Idaho “surrounded by family and friends”.

 Hayes added that the musician “passed peacefully and comfortably”.
+He had been receiving treatment for liver complications in hospital, but had since progressed to hospice care and was being cared for by his fiancé at home.

 This is a breaking news story – more information to follow...